 Two specific Zoning Code items, Lot Coverage and Porch Projections into the Front Yard, were identified for community feedback.
 Three options were presented along with visuals of proposed front porch projection.
-A total of eight events were held to elicit public input.
-The final opinion poll remains open and can be accessed through the Town website.
+A total of eight events were held to

 8. Closed Session Report